Level/abstract-level/UPGRADING.md

 The npm package name is `abstract-level` and the main export (and prototype) is called `AbstractLevel` rather than `AbstractLevelDOWN`.
 Support of Node.js 10 has been dropped.

-For most folks, a database that upgraded from `abstract-leveldown` to `abstract-level` can be a drop-in replacement for a `level(up)` database.
+For most folks, a database that upgraded from `abstract-leveldown` to `abstract-level` can be a drop-in replacement for a `level(up)` database (with the exception of stream methods).
 Let's start this guide there: all methods have been enhanced and tuned to reach API parity with `levelup` and `level`.

 ### 1. API parity with `levelup`